 Are you trying to find time to work on an article, a book, or any another writing project that needs your attention?
 Join us for the annual Faculty Writing Retreat.

 Each summer, Writing Services hosts this free, five-day retreat on campus for University of Guelph faculty and staff working on scholarly writing projects.
-You will be provided with a quiet, comfortable, fully wired space, as well as focused time in which to write.
+You will be provided with a quiet, comfortable space, as well as focused time in which to write.
 For this upcoming year, Writing Services will hold the retreat in collaboration with the Office of Research.

 The retreat offers an opportunity to build a supportive writing group with colleagues from across the university and to join in group discussions on writing and publishing.
 You can participate in optional workshops on writing strategies and project management.
 Plus, individual consultations will also be available with writing specialists and research librarians.

 To participate, you must be a faculty member or staff working on a specific writing project and be at a stage at which focused writing time makes sense (i.e., finished your research).
 Participants should be available to attend all five days of the retreat.

 Register online through the Library Events Calendar.